abhisrkckl/Vela.jl/docs/src/timing-model.md

 See also [Red noise models](@ref).

-Chromatic variations can also be modeled as a simple piecewise-constant function using DMX parameters.
+Chromatic variations can also be modeled as a simple piecewise-constant function using CMX parameters.
 This is available through the `ChromaticPiecewise` component.
 ```@docs
 ChromaticPiecewise
 ```